hiyouga/LLaMA-Factory/data/README.md

-If you are using a custom dataset, please provide your dataset definition in the following format in `dataset_info.json`.
+If you are using a custom dataset, please add your **dataset description** to `dataset_info.json` according to the following format.
+We also provide several examples in the next section.

 ```json
 "dataset_name": {